- Form 1098-T Information

 Purpose of the Form 1098-T

-The IRS requires the student’s social security number be printed on the 1098-T form.
-If the number printed on your form is incorrect, please present your social security card to a member of the Records Section in the Office of the University Registrar.
+The IRS requires the student’s social security number be printed on 1098-T forms.
+If the number printed on your form is incorrect, please present your Social Security card to a member of the Records Section in the Office of the University Registrar.
 This documentation is required in order to update the social security number that the University has on record.
-This must be done before a new 1098-T form can be issued.
-The “revised” 1098-T form will not be issued until AUGUST.
+The deadline to submit the correct Social Security Number (SSN) is July 15.
+The corrected 1098-T form will not be issued until AUGUST.

 Please access your account history in the ConnectCarolina Student Center to obtain a record of your payment information.
 The University has chosen to report the “Total Amounts Billed” to you during the tax year (Box 2), so you will need your payment information from the ConnectCarolina Student Center in order to calculate your tax credit or deduction.